toxtli/testweb/index.md

       utilized to construct systems that are better at comprehending and reacting to circumstances."
   -
     value: "
-      There are other AI techniques that are centered on humans.
+      NEW There are other AI techniques that are centered on humans.
       Among these methods is reinforcement learning.
 This is the process of teaching a system to do something based on a series of examples.
       This information is then utilized to develop systems that comprehend